stefanonardo/DisableFlux/README.md

 Thanks to f.lux developers for saving our eyes. :)

 ## Download
-Get the lastest version from https://github.com/StefanoNardo/DisableFlux/releases
+Get the latest version from https://github.com/StefanoNardo/DisableFlux/releases